ShubhendraGautam/GrowPlanet/README.md

 infected his crop and what measures to take based on the photos of the plant he provides to us.

+6. Produce bidding system: A farmer can state their crops and it's quantity available with a base price on it.
+The buyer (mainly wholesalers) can state his price and place a bid which he thinks is ideal.
+Now, the farmer can choose to sell his crop to someone based on the bids of wholesalers he finds suitable to.
+We have provided contact info of both farmer and buyer if they want to bargain about the prices or want to know more about the quality of produce

 Technology Used:

 1. Front-End: EJS, CSS, HTML, JS